IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/overview.md

 }
 ```

+Here is an example on how body template is used to display complex data.
 Below is the data that we are going to use:

 ```typescript
 export const EMPLOYEE_DATA = [